pkic/pkimm/categories/strategy-and-vision/_index.md

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- documented architecture and design
+- Documented architecture and design
-- alignment with the scope and business drivers
+- Alignment with the scope and business drivers
-- interview with the PKI team to confirm the understanding of the architecture and design
+- Interview with the PKI team to confirm the understanding of the architecture and design

 #### References